SRP careers can look vastly different, but one common thread is that a lot of our employees start in our world-class call center.

 Recently, Rebecca Smout reached her milestone 20-year SRP anniversary.
 Today she works as an account manager for the homebuilders that participate in our ENERGY STAR Homes program.
 Like many, her career at SRP started in the call center while she was pursuing her degree at ASU.

 Her time in the call center provided key foundational skills that prepared her for her current role.

 “I already worked customer service for several years before coming to SRP, so I had basic skills, but the call center training involved so much more than the basics,” Rebecca said.
 “It was truly about understanding the customer, using a tone of voice that helped the situation instead of escalating it and expanding my knowledge, so I was prepared for any situation.”

 To future SRP customer service reps, she stresses the importance of enjoying your time in the call center, creating friendships and seeking mentors.

 “Learn as much as possible because you never know how that knowledge will help you to be of service to others on your future teams — maybe as a lead, maybe a supervisor or maybe even in the position you didn’t even know you wanted someday,” she said.

 Shon Mack, Customer Service Analyst

 During his time in the call center, he learned the importance of the impact he had on SRP’s customers.
-The position enabled him to polish his soft skills, to become an active listener and to work quickly and accurately under pressure to provide the best customer service experience.
+The position enabled him to polish his soft skills, become an active listener and work quickly and accurately under pressure to provide the best customer service experience.